-This guide will help you how to login to the remote server (let’s say a Web Server) from your local system/host (client PC).
-All the below examples of ‘ssh’ commands are tested on RHEL/CentOS 7.6.
+This guide will help you on how to login to the remote server (let's say a Web Server) from your local system/host (client PC).
+All the below examples of ssh commands are tested on RHEL/CentOS 7.6.
 You can use the same guide for all the RHEL / CentOS / Fedora versions, but for other distros, there might be a small type of difference in using it.
 Therefore, it is highly recommended to read the guidelines.

-The Global Syntax of the ssh command:
+Global Syntax of ssh command:

-ssh [OPTIONS] [[email protected]] :HOST
+ssh [OPTIONS] [USER@] :HOST

 MY Lab: